 Once you’re done discussing the drawings, tell them to turn over the papers and do the exercise again.
 This time, give clear instructions.
 Specify where exactly should they draw each piece, and how big they should be.
 After they’re done, tell them to hold up the papers again.
 This time, each sheet should look nearly identical.

 The Marshmallow Challenge

-The point of the game, besides relaxing, is to spark creativity while at the same time exercising the brain by using the non-dominant hand.
+The point of the game is to relax participants, but also to spark creativity while employees are using their non-dominant hand.

 All these games are great for then a constructive break is needed, and you can try each one before you find your favorite.